hey-api/openapi-ts/docs/openapi-ts/configuration.md

 ## Linting

-By default, `@hey-api/openapi-ts` will not automatically lint your output.
-To enable this feature, set `output.lint` to a valid linter.
+To lint your output folder contents, set `output.lint` to a valid linter.

 ::: code-group